PreLeyZero/248k-2/electricity_age.md

 # Semiconductors

 The last part of the electrical age is concentrated on making `semiconductors` to be used for the `computer tech`.
 Solar panels can be built using semiconductors for power generation.
 They will be buffed to be a reasonable alternative to nuclear.
-Lithium can be used as to upgrade batteries to `lithium batteries` and craft accumulators.
+Lithium can also be used for making batteries in an alternative recipe.
 Sand and sulfuric acid will be turned into semiconductors in a `Waver factory` requiring huge amounts of power.
 Those and red circuits can be crafted into `cpu` items, which are used to make computer tech. `Electronic parts` summarize most electronic non semiconductor items, and will be needed for later module, beacon and overall computer associated crafting.

 ```mermaid
 flowchart TD